YSaintL/Assignment4/README.md

 The status command allows you to view the current values in the need, maxNeed, available, and allocation arrays.

 # Test cases
+In our test, once we called the "make runq1",
+We tested using these commands:

+RQ 0 1 0 0 1
+RQ 1 1 1 1 1
+RQ 2 2 2 2 2
+RQ 3 1 1 1 1
+RQ 4 1 0 0 0
+Status
+Run
+Status

+After using these commands, the program worked as intended.
+To test the release command, we used these commands:

+RQ 0 1 0 0 1
+Status
+RL 0 1 0 0 1
+Status

+The program worked as intended.

 # Use examples
-An example of how to use the program is once you call the make...
+To run this program, open a terminal/command line in this folder.
+Type "make" into the terminal to compile the code using the Makefile.
+Afterwards, call "make runq1" to get the program running with default available resource values of 10 5 7 8.
+To use custom values, instead of calling "make runq1" call "./Question1 10 5 7 8".
+Your own 4 integers can be used as desired.

 # About Developers
 Alex Do and Daniel Faseyi are student developers currently majoring in Computer Science.
 They collaborated to create this program together.

 # Credits
-Big thank you to Dr. Sukhjit Singh Sehra for helping us in the the debugging process and guiding us in learning this concept and creating this program.
+Big thank you to Dr. Sukhjit Singh Sehra for helping us in the the debugging process and guiding us in learning these concepts and creating this program.

 # License to use your code
 If using this code, please provide us credit.